armory/documentation/_install_guide/spinnaker-deploy-spinnaker.md

 ## Bake with Custom Config

 In this stage we'll create another AMI, this time including any site specific config.
+By doing a 2 part bake, configuration changes is a bit quicker.

 - Add a Bake stage and set the Stage Name to `Bake config`
 - Check the region where your Spinnaker instance runs